UBC-MDS/horror_movies/README.md

 (0. Clone the repo)
 1. Open terminal and navigate to the root of the repo
+2. Run `bash run_all.sh`.

+This should populate the `/data`, `/image`, and `/results` directories of your repo with the most up-to-date data.

+Alternatively, one could acheive the same results via:
+1. Open terminal and navigate to the root of the repo
 2. Run `rscript src/down_data.R --url=https://raw.githubusercontent.com/rfordatascience/tidytuesday/master/data/2022/2022-11-01/horror_movies.csv --out_file=horror_movies_raw`
 3. Run `rscript src/pre_process_horror.R --in_file=horror_movies_raw --out_file=horror_movies_clean`
 4. Run `rscript src/eda_horror.R --in_file=horror_movies_clean --out_dir=image`
 5. Run `rscript src/inference_horror.R --in_file=horror_movies_clean --out_dir=results`

-This should populate the `/data`, `/image`, and `/results` directories of your repo with the most up-to-date data.